 Some of my best Salado polychrome replicas have been made using clay collect from Cannonball Mesa in southwest Colorado, this is obviously not in the Salado heartland, nor is it close enough to be reasonably considered something Salado potters had access to via trade.
 It is a clay slip that is commonly used by Anasazi pottery replicators and I use it as a control because it provides the results I am looking for and I compare all new slips I test to it.
 As you can see from the table, most local samples have been unacceptable in one way or another except the sample from Klondyke, Arizona.

-The Klondyke clay was recently discovered (September 2015) and appears to provide the desired results (Figure 2) and looks very much like what is seen on Salado polychrome pottery.
-The source is only 3.5 miles from Haby Pueblo (BB:3:16), a large Salado site with a strong connection to the Mule Creek obsidian network with 64% of obsidian coming from Mule Creek (Neuzil 2008) and a high percentage of Gila Polychrome at 88% of total datable sherds, (Hartmann and Lee 2003) another large site nearby is Crescent Ruin (BB:8:6) about 8 miles away with an even larger percentage of Gila Polychrome at 87%, this site also has a strong connection to the Mule Creek obsidian trade with 71% of obsidian coming from Mule Creek.
-(Figure 4) Finally, the Klondike source is located close to the geographic center of the Salado phenomenon.
+The Klondyke clay was recently discovered (September 2015) and produces results very similar to ancient Salado pottery.
+(Figure 2) The source is only 3.5 miles from Haby Pueblo (BB:3:16), a large Salado site with a strong connection to the Mule Creek obsidian network with 64% of obsidian coming from Mule Creek (Neuzil 2008) and a high percentage of Gila Polychrome at 88% of total datable sherds, (Hartmann and Lee 2003) another large site nearby is Crescent Ruin (BB:8:6) about 8 miles away with an even larger percentage of Gila Polychrome at 87%, this site also has a strong connection to the Mule Creek obsidian trade with 71% of obsidian coming from Mule Creek.
+(Figure 4) Finally, the Klondike source is located close to the geographic center of the Salado phenomenon and within 150 km of all major Salado sites with is considered the limit for a tumpline economy (Malville 2001, Lekson 2015).
 (Figure 3)

 |Site Name||Site Number||Approx. Distance to White Clay||% Mule Creek Obsidian||% Salado polychrome|